chrisbeckett/d9-azure-sizer/README.md

 Standalone Windows executable
 -----------------------------

 If you need to run the tool as a one off and don't want the faff of all the steps below, you can download the ZIP archive.
 This is a portable version of the tool for Windows only, all batteries included.
 Download and extract the ZIP and run **d9-azure-sizer.exe**.
 For a Linux or Mac version of this, please open an issue and I will address this.
+Remember to set environment variables prior to running the tool (see below).

 Pre-requisites
 --------------